 - B/9: 1299 cc or less

-The FISA mandated that forced induction engines (with a turbo or supercharger) would get a multiplication factor of 1.4 to calculate their adjusted engine displacement position.
-This would directly determine how little the car could weight and the width of tires it could run.
+The FISA mandated that forced induction engines using a turbo, supercharger or a combination of both would get a multiplication factor of 1.4 to calculate their adjusted engine displacement position.
+This would directly determine how little the car could weight and how wide of tires it could run.

 As such, when building the cars, the Group B engineers had to approximate the race weight of their designs in harmony with the engine choice to properly set the cars up for the specific weight and tire classes.
 Not doing this correctly would handicap the car in one way or the other.